General Names Service Life of Latest Su-57 Fighter

 The prototype of the Su-57 aircraft made its first flight in 2010.
 The Russian army received the first production model in 2020.

-Military Watch Magazine noted that the Su-57 surpasses all other fifth-generation combat aircraft in "combat-proven" terms.
+Military Watch Magazine noted that the Su-57 surpasses all other fifth-generation combat aircraft in terms of "combat-proven" performance.
 Western journalists emphasized that the fighter successfully resists aerial targets, suppresses air defense systems, and delivers high-precision strikes in conditions of strong opposition.

 Earlier, www1.ru reported that MiG-29KUB carrier-based fighters flew in the Arctic.